datamilas/syskit_submission/README.md

 I chose churn prediction because churn is the cleanest business outcome in the dataset with an observable timestamp.
 Other candidate targets such as upsell or trial conversion do not have equally reliable labels here.

-I used logistic regression because the active-snapshot sample is small and the model is stable, interpretable, and appropriate for a first operational scoring layer.
+I used logistic regression because the active-snapshot sample is small, and logistic regression tends to perform more reliably and remain more stable than more complex models in that setting.
 Cross-validation makes better use of the available data than a simple single train/test split.

 Another advantage of logistic regression is its interpretability (see the Coefficient Interpretation section below).